Denver Wrongful Death LawyersRequest Free Consultation

 A medical malpractice action arises when a physician or other licensed medical professional provides substandard care, which causes the death of a person.

-The time limit within which to file a wrongful death claim is generally two years.
-Under certain circumstances, such as death caused by a motor vehicle accident, the time limit is three years.
+Colorado’s wrongful death statute of limitations within which to file a wrongful death lawsuit is generally two years.
+Under certain circumstances, such as death caused by a motor vehicle accident, the time limit for filing a wrongful death claim is three years.
 Colorado state law stipulates who can make a claim within that time.

 Within the First Year After the Death